St. Patrick: Bringing Christianity to Ireland

 St. Patrick Wasn’t Irish — and Wasn’t a Saint

 Irish raiders attacked his family’s estate when Patrick was only 16, taking him back to Ireland as a prisoner.
 He spent six years in captivity, where he worked as a shepherd and turned to religion, becoming a devout Christian.
 After a dream in which he said God spoke to him, Patrick escaped Ireland.
-However, an angel appeared in another dream, telling him to return to the land of his imprisonment, but this time as a missionary.
-He trained for 15 years and after being ordained as a priest he finally went back to Ireland.
+He walked 200 miles from County Mayo – where it’s thought he was held – to the coast, where he managed to get passage back to Britain.